Visual Peacetech

 Yelyzaveta (Lisa) Glybchenko

-The Visual Peacetech project explores the conceptual and practical potential of performing context-specific digital, virtual and augmented artistic-technology innovations to support multitrack peace processes.
-This research project is the first systematic study of images in/as peacetech, and it develops the notion of ‘visual peacetech’.
-Both the academic outcomes and the technological-artistic applications of the project will serve to enhance our understanding of digital visuality of security in/and peace, virtual reality co-design of peace arrangements and implementations of peaceful futures through augmented reality technologies.
-The methodologically inclined studies within the project will also be insightful for peace practitioners and entrepreneurs looking to include off-digital technologies into their practices in the fields of peacework, politics, democracy-building, art for change, strategic digital communications, and nuanced social work.
+The Visual Peacetech project explores the conceptual and practical potential of performing context-specific digital, virtual and augmented design-technology innovations to support multitrack peace processes and futures design.
+This research project is the first systematic study of design/images in/as peacetech, and it develops the notion of ‘visual peacetech’.
+Both the academic outcomes and the technological-artistic applications of the project will serve to enhance our understanding of digital visuality of security/peace, VR as a tool of digital diplomacy and peacebuilding, AR technologies as tools for implementing peaceful futures, Internet governance and ex-/in-clusion within digital peace design.
+The methodologically inclined studies within the project will also be insightful for peace practitioners, policymakers and entrepreneurs looking to include off-digital technologies into their practices in the fields of peacework, politics, democracy-building, digital diplomacy, art for change, strategic digital communications, and nuanced social work.